Outlaw (Marvel Comics): Inez Temple

-When a group of superheroes known as the New Warriors accidentally blow up a town causing the general public to turn on superheroes and eventually ignite a superhero civil war.
-Domino, Shatterstar and Caliban break out the 198 and take them to a bunker in the middle of the desert.
-They get sealed inside with nuclear weapons and are activated for self-detonation.
-Outside the X-Men get involved with a fight against Bishop and the Office of National Emergency and Domino wants to help them.
-Lorelei Travis notices that Cyclops is being controlled by Johnny Dee and recounts the story of the first few days at the 198 encampment.
-Outlaw is then used by Johnny Dee along with other mutants to attack Domino and Shatterstar.
-After holding Domino at gunpoint, Toad snaps her out of it.
-They are all freed from the bunker by combined X-Men, Avengers and military forces.
+Domino, Shatterstar, and Caliban break the 198 remaining mutants out of the X-Mansion and take them to a bunker in the middle of the desert, where they are sealed inside.
+Outlaw is used by Johnny Dee along with other mutants to attack Domino and Shatterstar.
+After holding Domino at gunpoint, Toad snaps her out of Dee's control.
+The 198 are freed from the bunker by the X-Men, Avengers, and military forces.
 Outlaw takes a leadership role throughout the crisis.

-Outlaw was later kidnapped, bound and gagged along with Sandi Brandenberg by T-Ray, one of Deadpool's nemeses.
-Deadpool swiftly rescued them, seemingly killing T-Ray by skewering his head with his sword.
-The two were reunited with a now-obese Agent X, after being experimented on by Hydra, and ended up under Deadpool's employ after being tentatively appointed head of Agency X by Hayden.
-Outlaw and Sandi then joined Weasel to help bring Deadpool and Bob, Agent of Hydra back to the present day, after Weasel accidentally transported the two to World War II.
-After they were restored, the two stayed with the Fantastic Four, allegedly to play cards.
+Outlaw is kidnapped along with Sandi Brandenberg by T-Ray, one of Deadpool's nemeses.
+Deadpool swiftly rescues them, seemingly killing T-Ray by skewering his head with his sword.
+The two are reunited with Agent X, who has been rendered morbidly obese after being experimented on by Hydra, and end up under Deadpool's employ after being tentatively appointed head of Agency X.